Timeline - Syrian protests and crackdown

 Sept 24 - Syria has banned most imports except raw materials and grains, local businessmen say, in a move to preserve foreign currency reserves as pressure grows from Western sanctions.

+Sept 27 - Syrian forces storm into the central town of Rastan to crush army deserters, who are fighting back.

-Sept 29 - Assad supporters throw stones and tomatoes at U.S. Ambassador Ford who was visiting a centrist politician, Hassan Abdelazim, who has demanded an end to the crackdown.
+Sept 29 - Assad supporters throw stones and tomatoes at U.S. ambassador Robert Ford who was visiting centrist politician, Hassan Abdelazim, who has demanded an end to the crackdown.

--- Syria accuses the United States of inciting violence against its security forces.
+-- Syria accuses the U.S. of inciting violence against its security forces and says it will confront what it described as attempts to interfere in its domestic affairs.

-Oct 3 - Syrian opposition groups meet in Istanbul and reject foreign intervention but urge international action to stop what they called indiscriminate killings of civilians by the authorities.

-Oct 4 - Russia and China joined forces and veto a European-drafted U.N.
-Security Council resolution condemning Syria.